sarthaxxxxx/Freesound-Genearl-Purpose-Audio-Tagging-Challenge/README.md

 The predictions are stored in the 'Predictions.csv' file.

-Just download the dataset and run all the '.py' files in th eorder given above.
+Just download the dataset and run all the '.py' files in the order given above.